DAI-Lab/cookiecutter-pypackage/README.rst

 people to trust your code (c) get people to download your code (d) get people to use your code.

-Finally, let this template handle the little things.
-You will avoid the
+Let this template handle the little things.
+You will avoid the following:
-following:

 * committing ``.pyc`` files or other binary files because you never thought to add a ``.gitignore``